lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   forced at a specific version by using sbt's "dependencyOverrides" setting.
 By default, dbuild will rewrite all dependencies.
 Please refer to the description at :doc:`buildOptions` for further details.

-use-jgit
-  It controls whether, for special applications, jgit should be used in place of the standard git utility.
-This option is not normally needed.

 extra
   The "extra" component is optional, as are all of its sub-components; it describes additional